RakhithJK/libarchive-libarchive-wiki/Filenames.md

 * ISO9660 uses US-ASCII which is a strict subset of UTF-8.
 On reading, we can just store the US-ASCII filename as the UTF-8 name in the entry object.
 On writing, ...

+* Based on the logic above, bsdtar on many POSIX systems would never create an archive containing a UTF-8 filename.
+(Unless it went to some effort to identify whether the user had a UTF-8 locale setting.)
+This may surprise some people.
+(On Windows, bsdtar should perhaps populate UTF-8 filenames; this requires thought in the directory-traversal code.)

 # Proposed Interim Solution